Dropkick Murphys: The Gang's All Here and Sing Loud, Sing Proud! (1998–2003)

+Blackout and The Warrior's Code (2003–2007)

-On June 10, 2003, the band's fourth album, Blackout, was released.
+Blackout, the band's fourth album, was released on June 10, 2003.
 The album included the minor radio hit "Walk Away", as well as the fan favorite song "Fields of Athenry".
 The band also re-recorded "The Dirty Glass".
 The song was previously released the prior year on Face to Face vs. Dropkick Murphys with Kay Hanley as a guest vocalist.
 The re-recorded version featured vocals from Stephanie Dougherty (Deadly Sins).
 Dougherty became an unofficial member of the band and would also join them on tour working their merchandise table until departing the band in 2009 (although she would return for random performances of the song following her departure).
 The song "Time To Go" was written about the Boston Bruins, and in November 2003 the band performed the song live at the TD Garden during intermission at a Bruins game.
-The song was also included on the soundtracks for the video games Tony Hawk's Underground and NHL 2005.
-Blackout also included a special bonus DVD with the music video for "Gonna Be A Blackout Tonight" along with two live clips filmed during the 2002 St. Patrick Day shows.
-It also featured the trailer for the band's then untitled upcoming DVD which would eventually be titled On the Road With the Dropkick Murphys and released in March 2004.
+Blackout included a special bonus DVD with the music video for "Gonna Be A Blackout Tonight" along with two live clips filmed during the 2002 St. Patrick Day shows.
+It featured the trailer for the band's then untitled upcoming DVD which would eventually be titled On the Road With the Dropkick Murphys and released in March 2004.
 The tour to support the album featured the band appearing on the 2003 Warped Tour.
-Tim Brennan was added to the lineup to play accordion making the Dropkick Murphys now a seven-piece band however shortly following the Warped Tour, Ryan Foltz, who was now basically a touring member as he didn't appear on the Blackout album, would quit the band.

 For the 2004 baseball season the band released a re-working of a century-old Boston Red Sox fan anthem, "Tessie".
 "Tessie" was used in the major motion picture Fever Pitch and was included on the EA Sports video game MVP Baseball 2005 soundtrack.
 The band was invited to the Fever Pitch premiere of the movie which was held at Fenway Park where the video was also shot.
 The song continues to be played at Red Sox games along with Dirty Water after games the team wins.
+"Tessie" also was the first release of the band to feature Tim Brennan and Scruffy Wallace.
 In 2005, Dropkick Murphys released Singles Collection Volume 2, featuring covers, B-sides, and other material that didn't make it onto previous albums, and the band contributed a recording of "We Got the Power" to Rock Against Bush, Vol. 2, an outtake from the Blackout album.